 Retinoblastoma is an embryonal tumour (arising in primitive developing cells) and, as such, most cases occur in very young children.

 Retinoblastoma is one of only a very small number of childhood cancers that is caused by a genetic defect inherited from parents.
-Around 40 per cent of retinoblastoma cases are of the heritable form.
+Around 40% of retinoblastoma cases are of the heritable form.

 Retinoblastoma can be either unilateral (one eye, around two thirds of cases), or bilateral (both eyes).
-All children with bilateral tumours have the heritable disease, whereas only 10 per cent of unilateral cases have the heritable form.
+All children with bilateral tumours have the heritable disease, whereas only 10% of unilateral cases have the heritable form.